 Improved soil quality- Among the indicators selected to achieve Senegal's land degradation neutrality (LDN) is the areas under sustainable management.
-It is estimated that a sustained annual effort of 480,263 ha per year is required from 2020 to compensate losses, and thereby move towards neutrality by 2035.
+It is estimated that a sustained annual effort of 480,263 ha per year is required from 2020 to compensate losses, and thereby move towards neutrality by 203546.
 The project will contribute to meet country LDN's objectives, by maintaining existing healthy land in the project area, adopting sustainable land management practices that can slow degradation while increasing food production, and by promoting responsible and inclusive land governance.
 Corresponding actions will cover 7000 ha of land at-risk of salinity.

 Avoiding or mitigating negative impacts -The following measures will ensure that project activities are designed and implemented in a way that does not cause negative social or environmental impacts.
 During the full proposal development: (i) the project Gender Action Plan will be designed to ensure that risks related to gender are managed and enable project decisions to be gender-inclusive; (ii) the Environmental and Social Management Plan (ESMP) will ensure impacts of the project are mitigated or minimized and there will be no negative environmental or social impact from the project activities.
-Under the ESMP, site-specific environmental or social impact assessments (ESIAs) will be also planned, to comply with national and Adaptation fund standards for specific activities (infrastructure) and take appropriate mitigation measures .
-To facilitate the resolution of concerns and complaints regarding alleged non-compliance with the FA's environmental and social policies, a stakeholder engagement plan with a grievance mechanism will be developed in the ESMP.
-It will identify in a very precise manner the communication, awareness-raising actions and the modalities for effective community participation as well as the channels for resolving concerns and complaints regarding alleged non-compliance with the FA's environmental and social policies through a grievance mechanism will be proposed by the project's ESMP.
+Under the ESMP, site-specific environmental or social impact assessments (ESIAs) will be also planned, to comply with national and Adaptation fund standards for specific activities (infrastructure) and take appropriate mitigation measures.
+To facilitate the resolution of concerns and complaints regarding alleged non-compliance with environmental and social policies of the AF, a grievance redress mechanism will be proposed by the project's ESMP.

-$^{\rm 46}$ MEDD (2016).
+$^{^{\}rm 46}$ MEDD (2016).
 Land Degradation Neutrality Report.